-With the extensive travel my job requires, every minute wasted waiting for customs is time away from family, friends, and fun.
+With the extensive travel my job as a pilot requires, every minute wasted waiting for customs is time away from family, friends, and fun.
 So I’ve studied the customs process to try and streamline this pretty big part of my life.

-Along with my airline colleagues, here are the tricks we use to get through customs as quickly – and painlessly – as possible.
+Along with my airline colleagues, here are the tricks we use to get through customs and immigration as quickly – and painlessly – as possible.

 1) Use the Mobile Passport App